-Disability Services at SLU exists to support your educational experience by helping you access academic accommodations and services needed to ensure your success.
+The Center for Accessibility and Disability Resources at SLU exists to support your educational experience by helping you access academic accommodations and services needed to ensure your success.

-If you currently have accommodations in your high school coursework such as extra time on a test, an IEP, etc. due to a disability, you will want to reach out to Disability Services to ensure you are eligible for a similar accommodation for your college coursework.
+If you currently have accommodations in your high school coursework such as extra time on a test, an IEP, etc. due to a disability, you will want to reach out to the Center for Accessibility and Disability Resources to ensure you are eligible for a similar accommodation for your college coursework.
 The team will work with you, your family, instructors, and the VYS to staff to find reasonable accommodations to ensure your success.

-All inquiries received by Disability Services about the availability of reasonable University-related accommodations are kept confidential.
+All inquiries received by the Center for Accessibility and Disability Resources about the availability of reasonable University-related accommodations are kept confidential.

 As a Visiting Young Scholar, you should receive a copy of the latest handbook upon your official welcome and confirmation into the program.
 Students are responsible for having read and knowing the policies and procedures in the VYS Student Handbook.

 Classroom locations will be updated on your class schedule which can be found on your MySLU account under the "Student" tab.